carolyna131/Project-2/README.md

 - The database used is mongodb.
 - For the background, we use bideo.js to have a full screen video playing.

-## Here are some screenshoot of the final results:
+## Here are some screenshots of the final results:
 ![app1](images/app1.png)
 ![app2](images/app2.png)
 ![app3](images/app3.png)